PyHOGS/pyhogs.github.io/content/Python Hour/python-hour-2014-08-25.md

 + Parker also told us about the [`KDTree`](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.html) class from the `scipy.spatial` module.
 KDTree provides efficient methods, e.g. `KDtree.query`, for finding the nearest-neighbors of a point (or a set of points) in a grid of spatial points.
 This can be useful when trying to interpolate values on a grid where the x and y spacings are different.
-An example of its usage [here](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.query.html#scipy.spatial.KDTree.query).
+An example of its usage is provided [here](http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.spatial.KDTree.query.html#scipy.spatial.KDTree.query).

-+ Earle showed us some of the code debugging tools available in ipython.
++ Earle showed us a couple ways to debug code in ipython.
 First, there is the magic command `%debug`, which launches a post-mortem debugging session after an exception is thrown.
-That is, if a script crashes, `%debug` launches a [python debugger (pbd)](https://docs.python.org/2/library/pdb.html) session at the line *before* the error occurred.
+That is, if a script crashes, `%debug` activates the [python debugger (pbd)](https://docs.python.org/2/library/pdb.html) at the line *before* the error occurred.
+A pdb session is similar to the MATLAB debugger session.
 Another alternative is the [Tracer](http://ipython.org/ipython-doc/dev/api/generated/IPython.core.debugger.html#classes) object from the `IPython.core.debugger` module.
 The Tracer object can be used to activate a pdb session anywhere in your code.
-Example:
+Once in pdb, you can use the command line to explore the code and set new breakpoints.
+Therefore, you can essentially use it as breakpoint.
+For example:

 		:::python